 They do what they can, find comfort where they may.
 Bridie toasts honey cakes on the hearth-stone and Muirghein raids her store of dampened spices to mull the ale.
 Eseld finds a lyre in an old bed-chest and perching on a stool, flexes her stiffened knuckles and begins to play.
-She is clumsy at first but slowly her fingers recall the patterns and the sweet notes trill, curling like woodsmoke to the rafters.
+She is clumsy at first but slowly her fingers recall the patterns and the sweet notes trill, curling like wood smoke to the rafters.

 The storm grumbles on for a se’nnight and on the eighth morning, Muirghein wakes to an uncanny silence.
-At first she is afraid, thinking her hearing has failed her; but then comes the rattle of shutters being opened and sunlight spilling across the floor, like honey from a tumbled jar.
+At first she is afraid, thinking her hearing has failed her; but then comes the rattle of shutters being opened and sudden sunlight spills across the floor, like honey from a tumbled jar.

 She pushes back the bed-furs.

 Eseld is already up and stirring the embers of the fire, blowing on them till they glow, then adding scraps of tinder until they flare.

 Muirghein looks about her.
 Try as she might, it is impossible to hide from her past in this place.
 Every nook is crammed with memory: by this fire she awaited her father’s return from battle, on that shelf she’d kept the little bone stag he had carved for her; in that bed –

 No, no more.
 A lifetime has passed since that night.
 She was still a child and Cethin a young man newly down from the moors.
 Look at him now, fresh in from the cold, his face lined, his hair and beard brindled to grey.

 A sudden tenderness sends goose bumps dancing along her arms and she turns away from him.